netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 Some server implementors may decide to use a completely different txid value sequence, to the point that the sequence may appear completely random to outside observers.
 Clients MUST NOT assume or infer any semantic from txids.
-For example, clients mus not assume that servers use a txid value scheme that reveals information about the temporal sequence of txid values.
+For example, clients must not assume that servers use a txid value scheme that reveals information about the temporal sequence of txid values.